RagnarB83/ash-documentation/docs/_build/html/_sources/QM-interfaces.rst.txt

 xTBTheory
 ###########################
 The xTB interface comes in two forms, a shared-library interface and a file-based interface.
 The shared-library interface is recommended as no disk I/O is required while running xTB.
-Ash and xTB communicate via a Python C-API.
+ASH and xTB communicate via a Python C-API.
 As no files are written to disk, this makes the interface faster than the file-based interface, useful for e.g. fast MD.
-The file-based interface writes an XYZ-file to disk, calls an xTB executable which reads the XYZ file, runs the job and writes the output to disk which is then read by Ash.
+The file-based interface writes an XYZ-file to disk, calls an xTB executable which reads the XYZ file, runs the job and writes the output to disk which is then read by ASH.
 For regular jobs, e.g. geometry optimizations, the speed-difference between interfaces will probably not matter.

 To use either interface is quite simple, when an xTB object is created, charge and multiplicity keywords should be provided